floriandenk/FDT/README.md

 Tested under Matlab R2017a on Windows.

 # Reference
 [1] Denk, F., Kollmeier, B. and Ewert, S.D., 2018.
-"Removing reflections in semianechoic impulse responses by  frequency-dependent truncation" Journal of the Audio Engineering Society 66(4), 2018.
+"Removing reflections in semianechoic impulse responses by frequency-dependent truncation" Journal of the Audio Engineering Society 66(3), p.
+146-153, 2018.
 DOI: https://doi.org/10.17743/jaes.2018.0002

 # License
 This software comes free with the hope that it is useful, but without any warranty.